 - Skin that is red and warm near the swelling

 If you have any of these symptoms, contact your doctor as they may want to do some tests to see what is causing your edema.
 However, you should seek immediate medical attention if you experience these symptoms along with shortness of breath or chest pains.

 “It is particularly important to inform your primary care physician if you are experiencing leg swelling with shortness of breath or significant pain in the area of swelling as these can be signs of a more serious underlying health concern,” said Colton Redding, DO, a family medicine physician with Banner Health Center in Loveland, CO.
-“Swelling in conjunction with difficulty breathing or pain in the area of swelling can be signs of heart failure or underlying blood clot formation.”
+“Swelling in conjunction with difficulty breathing or pain in the area of swelling can be signs of heart failure, pulmonary edema or underlying blood clot formation.”

 How is edema treated?

 “Treatment can vary widely based on the cause but often if your swelling is simply related to poor venous flow or venous insufficiency, simple conservative treatments can be quite beneficial,” Dr. Redding said.

 For mild cases of edema, here are some lifestyle adjustments you can do at home: